 - Feelings of guilt and blame

-- Fear and avoidance of grief and trauma emotions, thoughts, memories, etc.
+- Fear and avoidance of grief and trauma-emotions, thoughts, memories, etc.

-The search for answers:
+The Search for Answers:

-It is not uncommon for themes of personal blame to arise as the person questions their role in their loved one's suicide and what they could have done to prevent their death.
-Unfortunately, the bereaved may vastly overestimate their own role and the role of others (i.e. what family and friends did or didn't do).
+It is not uncommon for themes of personal blame to arise, as the person questions their role in their loved one's suicide and what they could have done to prevent their death.
+Unfortunately, the bereaved may vastly overestimate their role and others' role (i.e., what family and friends did or didn't do).

-Whether rational or not, grieving family and friends may struggle with distressing thoughts like…
+Whether rational or not, grieving family and friends may struggle with distressing thoughts like:

 - I never really knew him.

 - She didn't feel comfortable confiding in me.